 We recommend purchasing some of the most basic specialised art materials for home use including sketching pencils, colour pencil crayons, water colour paints, set of brushes and A2 or A3 folder.
 These can be purchased from a variety of shops such as B&M and The Range and can suit a range of budgets.
 We also have equipment available in school for students to loan.
-Sketchbooks will be provided, however, if students wish to purchase their own in a desired size, we recommend paper of quality 140gsm or more with a hard cover to protect student work.

 The courses require you to become an independent learner.
 Like all subjects you will be expected to complete home learning tasks.
 This includes consistent, daily diary/journal entries working to complete the 4 R's; Research, Reproduce, Re-imagine, and Recreate.
-A minimum of 3 hours and up to 6 hours per week as good artwork takes time.
-To support this, extended study or enrichment sessions will also be available outside of school hours including frequent attendance to termly Saturday school sessions.
+A minimum of 3 hours and up to 6 hours per week as "good artwork takes time".
+To support this, extended study or enrichment sessions will also be available outside of school hours including frequent attendance to termly Saturday School sessions.